 The very first thing you should do is get out of the way of further harm and do what you can to ensure that other people are warned.
 After that, treat your injury as a priority.
 Every workplace should have a first-aider with a first aid kit who can treat employees on the spot before they go to hospital (if necessary).
 Make sure you or a colleague finds the first-aider, but if you don’t have one it’s important you stay in one place until you receive medical assistance.
 Even if you think your injuries are too minor for medical assistance then you should get checked out anyway.
 It’s always better to be safe than sorry!
 If you have a head injury then go to A&E immediately – you may have an “invisible” injury such as concussion.
 Ask a colleague to go with you to make sure you’re OK – your health and well-being is above everything else!

-Report it in work accident book
+Report your injury in work accident book

 Obviously, your wellbeing is the most important thing, so you may not get to report your injury in the accident book right away.
 But you should try and record your injury in the accident book as soon as possible either by making the entry yourself or asking for someone else to do it for you.
 If you are asked to sign the accident book, only do so if you are happy that it fairly records how and why the accident happened.
 Ask for a copy of the entry.
 Sometimes an employer may refuse to report the accident in the accident book, so it’s vital that you write to them via email or by hand so you can leave a paper trail.
 Ensure that you keep a copy of anything you send.

-Tell your colleagues before your manager
+Tell your colleagues about your injury before your manager

 If your colleagues weren’t there when you had your accident, make sure you tell them first.
 Unfortunately, some employers will try and convince some of the more vulnerable employees to deny the accident happened, though this is fairly uncommon.
 Another reason to tell your colleagues straight away is because you wouldn’t want them to have the same accident!
 You should then tell your manager about the accident as soon as you’ve told your colleagues.